Click to Skip Ad

 Stars include: Mark Waschke, Mišel Matičević, and Leonard Scheicher

-Summary: This Netflix series easily filled the Halt and Catch Fire hole in my heart.
-It’s set in 1990s Berlin, when a scrappy startup invents a new technology that allows people to see the whole world from their computer.
-They eventually get into a nasty patent dispute with Google over Google Earth.
+Summary: This Netflix drama easily filled the Halt and Catch Fire hole in my heart.
+It’s set in 1990s Berlin, and it follows a scrappy startup that invents a new technology allowing people to see the whole world from their computer.
+The team eventually gets into a nasty patent dispute with Google over Google Earth.
 From Netflix:

 “From the hacker scene in post-reunification Berlin in the 1990s to the idealistic world of early Silicon Valley and the harsh reality of a multi-million dollar lawsuit, The Billion Dollar Code tells of a great friendship, loyalty, and the question of justice in the digital age.”